Wrongful Death Lawyers in Los Angeles, California

 Death is inevitable.
 But your suffering isn’t.
 If someone you love has passed away because of another person’s negligent or reckless behavior, seek justice by contacting our wrongful death lawyers as soon as possible.

-Wrongful Death Lawsuits in California
+Wrongful Death Claims in California

 It’s important to recognize that wrongful death claims are civil actions, separate from criminal cases or any criminal charges that may be pursued.
 Even if the responsible party isn’t criminally prosecuted, you can still file a wrongful death claim to pursue monetary compensation and remedy the harm and losses you have experienced.
 Additionally, you can file a wrongful death claim if the accused is already facing criminal charges.